mydobie/skipMenu/README.md

 ### Build dist files

 To build the dist files that can be used on a web page run `npm run build`.
 If you want the files re-built when you save a file, run `npm run build:watch`.
-The build files will be located in the 'dist' and 'testPages/dist' directories.
+The build files will be located in the `dist`, `testPages/dist`, and `demoPage/dist` directories.

 ---